Commuter Challenge 2013 - It's YOUR Move!

-The Region of Waterloo's Commuter Challenge team would like to thank all of our participants for this year.
-We had a fantastic week, engaged a lot of people in sustainable commuting, and held some great events.
+The Region of Waterloo's Commuter Challenge team would like to thank all of our participants.
+We are expecting a fantastic week, allowing us to engage a lot of people in sustainable commuting, while hosting a great event.
 Read on for all the details!

 For the third year in a row, the Region placed first in Ontario for our population category, and second across Canada.
 This year we engaged approximately 2000 commuters from 72 organizations, resulting in: